-D06520-P33788 KEEP THIS PORTIO N FOR YO UR RECORE XY CA ARD IS VA Y WHEN SIGNED AND DATED.
-ID RETUR N THIS PO ORTION ONI The SE ENERGY, INC. Board of Directors recommends you vote FOR the owing: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-8 1.
-To elect two nominees for director named below to hold office as members of the Board of Directors until the 2023 Annual Meeting of the Stockholders.
-1 Nominees: 01) Benjamin Kortlang 02) Richard S. Mora e Board of Directors recommends you vote FOR posals 2 and 3.
-For Against Abstain The Board of Directors recommends you vote AGAINST proposal 4.
-For Against Abstain 2.
-To approve, on advisory basis, the compensation of the Company's named executive officers, as disclosed in this proxy statement.
-A stockholder proposal requesting that the Company issue a sustainability report describing its environmental social and governance performance, if properly presented at the meeting.
-3. To approve an amendment to the Company's Amended and Restated Certificate of Incorporation to increase the number of authorized shares of Common Stock from The Board of Directors recommends you vote FOR proposal 5.
-150,000,000 to 200,000,000.
-To ratify the selection by the Audit Committee of the Board of Directors of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2020 NOTE: Your proxy holder will also vote on any other business as may properly come before the meeting or any postponement or adjournment thereof. dministrator, or other fiduciary, please give full title as such.
-Join se sign in full corporate or partnership name by authorized officer Sig nature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+DETACH AND RETURN THIS PORTION ONL Th ASE ENERGY, INC. e Board of Directors recommends you vote FOR e following: For \ Nithhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. $\overline{}$ 1.
+To elect our two nominees for director named below to hold office as members of the Board of Directors until the 2025 Annual Meeting of the Stockholders.
+1 Nominees: 01) Steven J. Gomo 02) Thurman J. "T.J."
+Rodgers Th e Board of Directors recommends you vote FOR propos als 2 and d 3.
+For A Against Abstain 2.
+2. To approve, on advisory basis, the compensation of the Company's named executive officers, as disclosed in this proxy statement.
+0 0 0 3.
+3. To ratify the selection by the Audit Committee of the Board of Directors of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2022.
+0 0 0 Ple DTE: Your proxy holder will also vote on any other business as a second or any other business as a second or any other business as a sign exactly as your name(s) appear(s) hereon.
+When sign mers should each sign personally.
+All holders must sign.
+If a cor ning as a ttorney, e xecutor, ac dministrator, or other fiduciary, please give full title a is such.
+Joint Sig nature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement, Form 10-K and Letter from President are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

+The Notice and Proxy Statement, Form 10-K and CEO Letter to Shareholders are available at www.proxyvote.com.